godotengine/godot-website/collections/_article/godot-at-gdc-2024.md

 date: 2024-02-13 12:00:00
 ---

-Since we had a great & productive time last year, and 2,000 pins dispersed around the world to prove it, we are attending the [Game Developer Conference](https://gdconf.com/) (GDC) again, which is taking place March 18-22 in San Francisco, California.
+Since we had a great & productive time last year, and 2,000 pins dispersed around the world to prove it, we are attending the [Game Developer Conference](https://gdconf.com/) (GDC) again.
+It is taking place March 18-22 in San Francisco, California.

 ## What can you expect?